yoanmalie/d8-theming-guide/README.md

 1. Base
 2. Layout
 3. Component (The official **SMACSS** theminoly for this is *modules*.
-Since *modules* have a different meaning in Drupal, this component was rename to component, to avoid confusion.)
+Since *modules* have a different meaning in Drupal, this component was renamed to *component*, to avoid confusion.)
 4. State
 5. Theme

+More information about SMACSS can be found at [SMACSS](https://smacss.com/).

+##### SMACSS for Seven

+The Seven theme uses these categories to split up the css rules.
+The Seven theme contains a directory called css.
+Inside this folder, four more directories live:

+- `core/themes/seven/base`
+- `core/themes/seven/components`
+- `core/themes/seven/layout`
+- `core/themes/seven/theme`

 #### BEM